Home > Arabic > Grammar - Introduction

 سرير

-Their (masculine & feminine) beds
+Their (dual masculine & feminine) beds

 أسرّتهما